 Not sure what these variables mean?
-Either watch this short poker video, or read the video’s script below, which will teach you everything you need to know.
+Either push play to watch this short poker video, or read the guide below, which will teach you everything you need to know.

 Our goal in poker is to consistently make +EV plays.
-Now because EV is mathematical there is a formula, but it’s not that scary…I promise.
+Because EV is mathematical there is a formula, but it’s not that scary.
 This is one of the simpler EV equations we will use in poker:

 If we pull out our EV formula again we can start filling in the variables and solve it.
 We know that when you win you get $3, so $W = $3, and we know that when I win you lose $1, so $L = $1.
 We also know that because this is a fair coin that there is a 50% chance of it coming up heads and a 50% chance that it comes up tails.
-So the W% is 50% and the L% is 50%.
-Just a quick trick that you can remember is that %W + %L always equals 100%, so if you know one of them you can always figure out the other.
+So both W% and L% are 50%.
+Just a quick trick that you can remember is that %W + %L always equals 100%, so if you know one you always know the other.

-In poker we focus on the longrun, not the short term.
-We recognize that the results can vary wildly in small samples, but we know that in the longrun the math will bring everything back to expected value.
-Which means two very important things:
+In poker we focus on the long run, not the short term.
+We recognize that the results can vary wildly in small samples, but we know that in the long run the math will bring everything back to its expected value.
+This means two very important things:

 With that said, let’s see how this all applies to poker…

-In this hand it folds around to the small blind who goes all-in.
+In this hand, it folds around to the small blind who goes all-in.
 We hold AQ and are debating what we want to do.
-Now that we are armed with the knowledge of EV we can actually proof this situation mathematically.
+Now that we are armed with the knowledge of EV we can actually prove this situation mathematically.
 We just pull out our fancy formula and start plugging in numbers.

 The $L is simply how much we would lose if we called this and lost the pot.
 Well since the $1 big blind doesn’t belong to us we can only lose $11 by calling this.
 So $L equals $11.

-For simplicity’s sake let’s just assume that the SB would shove 77+/AJ+/KQ here.
-I would normally assign a much wider range, but to make life simpler let’s just use that range for the time being.
+For simplicity’s sake, let’s just assume that the SB would shove 77+/AJ+/KQ here.
+I would normally assign a much wider range, but to make life simpler, let’s just use that range for the time being.
 We can plug that into an equity calculator like Equilab and we see that our AQ has 47% equity.
-So in this hand we expect when we call AQ will win 47% of the time and of course would lose the other 53% of the time.
+So we expect when we call here with AQ we will win 47% of the time and lose the other 53%.

 Now we just plug everything in, solve it, and ensure that a call here is +EV.